Five-Year Plans of South Korea

-The Five-Year Economic and Social Development Plans (경제 사회 발전 5개년 계획) were an economic development project of South Korea.
+The Five-Year Economic and Social Development Plans (경제 사회 발전 5개년 계획) were a series of economic development projects in South Korea.

 Background

 Both North and South Korea had survived the Korean War (1950–53).
 From the end of World War II, South Korea remained largely dependent on U.S. aid until a military coup occurred in 1961.
-American economic aid failed in its goal of creating an industrial base in South Korea largely thanks to corruption.
+American economic aid failed in its goal of creating an industrial base in South Korea largely due to corruption.
 While the South Koreans did not starve and were able to keep up with national defense, most of the aid was misappropriated for private use.
 This created a small class of wealthy Koreans at the expense of the majority of the country, generating resentment.
 Despite this widespread corruption however, the Syngman Rhee administration had managed to use some U.S. aid to develop the country's education system, transportation infrastructure, and communications infrastructure.
-This investment resulted in the South Korean population being well educated by the time the Park Chung-hee regime took over, with the infrastructure in place for rapid economic growth.
-In 1961, General Park Chung-hee seized political power and decided the country should become self-reliant by utilizing five-year plans.
+The Syngman Rhee government submitted a draft of a long-term economic development plan to the United States in 1956 and expressed its will to develop, and the planning and conception of the state-led industrialization policy and economic development plan were realized as the five-year economic development plan promoted by the Park Chung-hee regime.
+The investment of the First Republic resulted in the South Korean population being well-educated by the time the Park Chung Hee regime took over, with the infrastructure in place for rapid economic growth.
+In 1961, General Park Chung Hee seized political power and decided the country should become self-reliant by utilizing five-year plans.